-‘A tank at top speed’ – how Gnonto has lifted Leeds
+'A tank at top speed' - how Gnonto has lifted Leeds

 In keeping with the rapid way he has taken to English football, it took just 26 seconds of Wednesday's third-round replay against Cardiff for him to light up Elland Road.

-With Rodrigo turning in-field from the right, Gnonto signalled his readiness, darted in behind Tom Sang to the back post and rose with perfect timing to the deep cross to scissor-kick a volley in off the underside of the bar.
+With Rodrigo turning in from the right, Gnonto signalled his readiness, darted in behind Tom Sang to the back post and rose with perfect timing to the deep cross to scissor-kick a volley into the roof of the net.

 It was from much closer range, but still evoked memories of the volley scored by his compatriot Paolo di Canio for West Ham against Wimbledon in 2000.